 Getting What You Came For: The Smart Student’s Guide to Earning an M.A. or a Ph.D. by Robert L. Peters

 While this book does contain some advice on selecting a graduate school program and financial aid, it really excels at guiding students on finishing their graduate school programs as efficiently and quickly as possible.
-Peters has good advice for students on how to manage academic politics and write and defend your thesis.
+Don’t let the 1997 publication date bias you, this book has good advice for students on how to manage academic politics and write and defend your thesis.
 Most of this book’s readers are current grad students who wish they had read this book earlier.
 We advise you to read it BEFORE you matriculate into grad school as it will allow you to get up that next learning curve in much less time.

-This guide can help undergraduate and graduate students produce more meaningful research more efficiently.
+This guide can help both undergraduate and graduate students produce more meaningful research and produce it more efficiently.
 But it’s not simply targeted to “beginners.”
-(No offense!)
-This is the ‘bible’ of research and is frequently consulted by senior researchers in the corporate and government sectors as well.
+This is truly the ‘bible’ of research and is frequently consulted by senior researchers in the corporate and government sectors as well.

-The Craft of Scientific Writing by Michael Alley
+The Craft of Scientific Writing, Fourth Edition by Michael Alley

 The Craft of Scientific Presentations: Critical Steps to Succeed and Critical Errors to Avoid, 2nd edition by Michael Alley

-Chances are you’ll have to present your findings and, for better or worse, your delivery will impact the audience’s reactions.
+Chances are you will have to present your findings and, for better or worse, your delivery will impact the audience’s reactions.
 We’ve heard repeated raves about this book from clients and hope you find it as helpful as they did.